Sawtooth Mountains (Minnesota): Description

-From the west, rising from the Temperance River, major prominences are Carlton Peak above Temperance River State Park, Leveaux Mountain and a knob immediately across the Onion River, Moose Mountain, the Eagle Mountain at Lutsen, peaks along a ridge above Cascade River State Park, Murphy Mountain, and Sawtooth Bluff above Grand Marais.
+From the west, rising from the Temperance River, major prominences are Carlton Peak above Temperance River State Park, Leveaux Mountain, and a knob immediately across the Onion River, Moose Mountain, Eagle Mountain at Lutsen, peaks along a ridge above Cascade River State Park, Murphy Mountain, and Sawtooth Bluff above Grand Marais.

 Tourism

 In addition to the uplands, the Sawtooths are home to many rivers, waterfalls, and parks.
-Wildlife is abundant and includes eagles, hawks, deer, moose, and many small mammals.
+Wildlife is abundant and includes eagles, hawks, deer, moose, wolves, and many small mammals.
 Some of the notable sites include: